MrZakiakkari/BattleShip_AI_game/README.md

 # BattleShip_AI_game
-This is a 2D Battle Ship game based on deep Reinforcement Learning.
+This is a 2D AI BattleShip game.